UNCLASSIFIED (U)

 d.
 In compliance with the Department's Internal Controls Program, the ISSO's performance appraisal will be based in part on effective implementation of AIS security requirements.
 See 12 FAM 637 for additional information.

 e.
-For mainframe AISs, a copy of the signed memorandums designating the mainframe application ISSO and the alternate mainframe application ISSO must be submitted to the Systems Integrity Division of the Information Technology Infrastructure Office (IRM/FO/ITI/SI).
+For mainframe AISs, a copy of the signed memorandums designating the mainframe application ISSO and the alternate mainframe application ISSO must be submitted to the Systems Integrity Division of the Information Technology Infrastructure Office (DT/FO/ITI/SI).

 f.
-IRM/FO/ITI/SI shall designate, in writing, a Mainframe Security Program manager who will implement and manage the Department’s AIS security program for mainframe AISs.
+DT/FO/ITI/SI shall designate, in writing, a Mainframe Security Program manager who will implement and manage the Department’s AIS security program for mainframe AISs.
 The Mainframe Security Program manager will advise all mainframe application ISSOs on the Department’s mainframe AIS security policies and procedures so that no one mainframe AIS will compromise the security of another.
 He or she will also facilitate the exchange of information among mainframe ISSOs and will assist them in solving technical or procedural problems.
-IRM/FO/ITI/SI shall designate, in writing, an alternate Mainframe Security Program manager to fulfill those responsibilities when the primary Mainframe Security Program manager is absent.
+DT/FO/ITI/SI shall designate, in writing, an alternate Mainframe Security Program manager to fulfill those responsibilities when the primary Mainframe Security Program manager is absent.

 12 FAM 632.1-3 Controlling Access to Systems